ajack13/game-api/README.md

     - response is a succes message(string)

  - **get_high_scores**
-    - args : none
+    - args : limit
     - type : GET
    - Generate a list of high scores in descending order, a leader-board!
     - Accepts an optional parameter `number_of_results` that limits the number of results returned.
     - returns a list of tuples ,users and their score

  - **get_user_rankings**
-    - args : none
+    - args : limit
     - type : GET
     - Ranking the performance of each player based on number of wins.
+    - Can also limit top results based on user input
     - ranked based on win percentage
     - returns a list of tuples , users and their win percentage